Student Life & Activities

 Student Activities and Support Services

 The Campus Recreation Department offers a co-educational program providing an opportunity for students, faculty, and staff to participate in a variety of recreational activities.
-Current programs include flag football, volleyball, basketball, softball, indoor and outdoor soccer, ultimate Frisbee, dodgeball, racquetball, outdoor adventure trips, and whitewater rafting trips.
+Programs that have been offered include flag football, volleyball, basketball, softball, indoor and outdoor soccer, ultimate Frisbee, dodgeball, racquetball, outdoor adventure trips, and whitewater rafting trips.
 In addition to planned activities, the basketball courts are available for free play.
 Campus recreation has many programs and services such as Group Fitness classes, Personal training, Swim lessons, and so much more.

 Club Sports serves individual interests in different sports and recreational activities.
 These may be competitive, recreational or instructional.
 Club Sports may represent the University in intercollegiate competitions.
-Currently there are 11 Club Sports at CSU.
 The student recreation center offers three basketball courts, a multi-purpose court (used for indoor soccer, volleyball, basketball, and special events), two racquetball courts, a large cardio deck, free weight and machine weight areas.
 It also has an indoor track, two movement rooms, rock and bouldering walls, locker rooms, and an Aquatics center that features an indoor pool, sauna, whirlpool and lazy river.
-The Student Recreation Center fee covers access into the facility for each enrolled student.
-Faculty, staff, spouses, dependents (16 and up) and alumni may join by purchasing a semester, monthly or yearly membership.
 For additional information call (706) 507-8658 or go to: http://campusrec.columbusstate.edu/

 Center for Accommodation and Access